-The new Mi Q1 75 inch QLED TV, on the other hand, is a completely different animal, and it can compete with Sony and LG in terms of quality.
-The new HDR 10 +Dolby Vision and 120hz display capabilities are all powered by a QLED display, which has brilliant colors, rich blacks, and of course, smart TV features.
+On the other hand, the new Mi Q1 75-inch QLED TV is a completely different animal, and it can compete with Sony and LG in terms of quality.
+The new HDR 10 +Dolby Vision and 120hz display capabilities are powered by a QLED display, which has brilliant colors, rich blacks, and smart TV features.

 This TV has a better build quality and, depending on how you look at it, is relatively skinny.
-The entire Xiaomi Mi Q1 TV screen is made up of two parts: a display panel and a back housing that is 4cm thick at its thinnest point.
+The entire Xiaomi Mi Q1 TV screen comprises a display panel and a back housing that is 4cm thick at its thinnest point.
 There is a tiny bulge near the center to accommodate additional electronic components.
 Xiaomi hasn’t yet reached iMac-like thinness, but there’s a lot going on behind the scenes of this 75-inch display.

 Three HDMI ports, two USB 2.0 connections, a LAN/Ethernet port, an optical port, and one AV input are included.
 Because these ports are on the left side of the box, using them with the TV hung on the wall was no problem.
 Given the TV’s relatively huge size,

 When you turn on the TV for the first time, you’ll notice that it’s no longer the 55-inch Xiaomi TV.
 The colors are brilliant, the blacks are deep, and the viewing angle issue is no longer an issue.
 This TV competes with, and in some ways outperforms, the LG C6 OLED.
 Of fact, the C6 isn’t new, but it is a fantastic television that has raised the standard considerably.